-Another obviously industrial material is black iron or black metal.
+Another obviously industrial material is black steel or black metal.
 Exposed metal can provide a very modern industrial look for a loft.
-You will see black iron and glass as a common theme for modern apartments and NYC lofts.
-That is because it just goes very well with the overall feel of a loft.
+You will see black steel and glass as a common theme for modern apartments and NYC lofts.
+This is because it goes very well with the overall feel of a loft especially when you want an industrial look.
 These types of metal and glass doors are custom, made to order, so there is a lot of flexibility in design.
 The thinner the metal frame, the more modern the look.
 These types of doors are a high end product with a high end price tag.
 Especially thin metal frames, are even more luxurious, so this will be on the higher end of cost.

-The picture below is of custom black iron and glass doors with sidelights for a home office in a loft in Chelsea NYC The office has a bright red accent wall. the dark wood table also goes very well with the overall feel.
+The picture below is of custom black steel and glass doors with sidelights for a home office in a loft in Chelsea, NYC The office has a bright red accent wall as well that adds a strong pop of color to the loft.
+The dark wood table also goes very well with the overall feel.

 Black Metal Details

 Black metal and any type of unfinished or industrial feel metals will be a good option for a loft.
 In this picture you will see a custom black tube metal coat rack in a concrete entryway.
-It is a very simple coat rack but really goes well with the dark mood of this loft.
-My leather jacket also goes very well with the overall look.
+It is a very simple coat rack, but really goes well with the dark mood of this loft.

 Dark and Neutral Colors